What is WinDbg?

 For more information, see Launch App Package.

-Launch App Package Applications tab showing cal in the search box with three apps listed.
+Screenshot of the Launch App Package Applications tab in WinDbg with 'cal' in the search box and three apps listed.

 • Attach to a process - The new attach view provides a detailed view of running processes, easier configuration, and search support.